Jeremy Hollowell: Georgia State

 Hollowell redshirted the 2014–15 season due to NCAA transfer regulations.
 During that year, Georgia State won the Sun Belt Championship and advanced to the third round of the NCAA tournament after upsetting Baylor.
 The game ended with a noteworthy buzzer-beater shot by RJ Hunter, former AAU teammate and childhood friend of Hollowell's.
 RJ and GSU head coach, Ron Hunter, had been a part of Jeremy's life since he was young.

 In his junior season, he started all 30 games and led the Panthers in scoring (14.8 PPG), shot 43.6 percent from the floor and 81 percent from the free throw line.
 Hollowell achieved his first career double-double with 22 points and 11 rebounds at South Alabama.
 He led the Panthers in scoring with 23 points at Ole Miss.
-After scoring 23 points in the Panther's second meeting with South Alabama, Hollowell was named Sun Belt Player of the Week.
+After scoring 23 points in the Panthers' second meeting with South Alabama, Hollowell was named Sun Belt Player of the Week.

 As a senior, Hollowell shot 42.6 percent from the floor and 33.5 percent from three.
 Against Auburn, he scored 20 points and went 8-of-8 from the free throw line.
 In a return to his home state, Hollowell had 15 points and five rebounds at No. 15 Purdue.
 Against Wright State, he hit a career-high six 3-pointers and finished with 22 points.
 In conference play, he was named Sun Belt Player of the Week after a 19-point, eight-rebound game at Louisiana Lafayette.
 On Senior Day, he recorded a double-double against in-state rival, Georgia Southern, finishing with 15 points and 12 rebounds.